uccmisl/dashc/README.md

 ## Support

-If you have an issue, please create a new one in github with necessary information (type of MPD file, OS version and etc.).
+dashc is not in active development, if you have an issue, please, create a new one in github with necessary information (type of MPD file, OS version and etc.) - maybe somebody will answer.

 ## FAQ

-Q: I have opam 1.2.2 already, do I really need to install opam 2.0.0?
+Q: I have opam 1.2.2 already, do I really need to install opam 2?

 A: Yes, read the <https://opam.ocaml.org/blog/opam-2-0-0-repo-upgrade-roadmap/>.

 Q: X package (dependency) cannot be installed.

-A: Update of the packages database might help.
+A: Update of the packages database might help. opam-repository (<https://github.com/ocaml/opam-repository/pulls>) changes constantly - some packages might break temporarily.

 ```bash
 opam update          # Update the packages database
 opam upgrade         # Bring everything to the latest version possible
 ```

-Q: After the first ./configure, the make prints something like:
+Q: After the first ./configure, the make prints something like (jbuilder can be changed to dune in this message):

 ```bash
 make: jbuilder: Command not found